ITLabProject2016/internet_technology_lab_project/README.md

 <h4>To do: </h4>
 <ul>
-    <li>Fix the registration (does not match the template at all).</li>
-    <li>Play again/Play another are exactly the same.
-Delete/make
-    "play another" show only those stories that were not played.</li>
     <li>Got some csrf errors when logging in (once).
 Need to figure out
     if it was a bug in our code or something just hiccuped.</li>
     <li>Could add a little house as our "home" icon?
 I think they look